focuson-ts/focuson/modules/state/README.md

 # More complicated methods

 It is quite common to want to change two parts of the state simultaneously.
-For example if we are the tictactoe came and click on a square, the lens for the component displaying the square is 'focusedon' the square.
-As well as wanting to change the square we also want to change the 'next value'.
+For example if we are writting the tictactoe game 'click on a square', the lens for the component displaying the square is 'focusedon' the square.
+As well as wanting to change the square we also want to change the 'next value', so we want to update them both simultaneously: 'an atomic change'.

 Here we are setting the two values explicitly
 ```typescript